verana-labs/verifiable-trust-vpr-spec/spec.md

 Represents the authorization granted by network governance to a specific operator account to execute [[MOD-XR-MSG-2]](#mod-xr-msg-2-update-exchange-rate) Update Exchange Rate on a given `ExchangeRate` entry.

-Exchange rates are a *protocol-level oracle*: they are consumed by [[MOD-XR-QRY-3]](#mod-xr-qry-3-get-price) Get Price and used across the protocol (trust deposit pricing, fees).
+Exchange rates are a *protocol-level oracle*: they are consumed by [[MOD-XR-QRY-3]](#mod-xr-qry-3-get-price) Get Price and used across the protocol (trust unit minting, fee settlement, distribution budgets, slash repayment).
 Therefore, ownership and update permission of an `ExchangeRate` is scoped to the network (governance), not to a corporation. `ExchangeRateAuthorization` is the on-chain record that designates which operator account is authorized to push fresh values for a given `ExchangeRate`, and under what runtime constraints.

 `ExchangeRateAuthorization`: